escribis/CyberResidencesOCL/docs/index.rst

                 end

 * the constraint specifications.
-    All the constraints can then be written in a dialect of OCL.
+    All the constraints can then be written in a dialect of standard OCL.
     Only a few keywords change with respect to OCL.

 .. note::